meysamhadeli/shop-golang-microservices/README.md

 > ### Build
-For `building` each microservice, Run this command in root of each microservice where `go.mod` located:
+To `build` each microservice, run this command in the root directory of each microservice where the `go.mod` file is located:

 ```bash
 go build -v ./...
 ```

 > ### Run
-For `runing` each microservice, Run this command in root of each microservice where `go.mod` located:
+To `run` each microservice, run this command in the root of the microservice where `go.mod` is located:

 ```bash
 go run -v ./...
 ```

 > ### Test

-For `testing` each microservice, Run this command in root of each microservice where `go.mod` located:
+To `test` each microservice, run this command in the root directory of the microservice where the `go.mod` file is located:

 ```bash
 go test -v ./...
 ```

 > ### Documentation Apis

-Each microservice uses swagger open api, navigate to `/swagger` for getting the list endpoints.
+Each microservice has a `Swagger OpenAPI`.
+Browse to `/swagger` for a list of endpoints.

-Also, to test apis, I created the [shop.rest](./shop.rest) file.
-This file run with [REST Client](https://github.com/Huachao/vscode-restclient) `VSCode plugin`.
+As part of API testing, I created the [shop.rest](./shop.rest) file which can be run with the [REST Client](https://github.com/Huachao/vscode-restclient) `VSCode plugin`.

 # Support